 Before you can improve your finances, you must first see your complete financial picture.
 That’s exactly what our Personal Financial Statement template helps you do.
 In one place, you’ll list everything you own and everything you owe so you can clearly understand where you stand today.

 This free tool is part of our Leadership Tools library, which is available exclusively to subscribers of our free Leadership Tools Newsletter.
-However, for your convenience you can also download the template right here: PDF | Excel File
+For your convenience you can also download the template right here: PDF | Excel File

 Getting a clear picture of your finances is one of the most powerful steps you can take toward financial freedom and stronger self-leadership.